fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 Yet another important unsupervised task is
-*anomaly detection*---for example, detecting unusual credit card transactions to prevent fraud, catching manufacturing defects, or automatically removing outliers from a dataset before feeding it to another learning algorithm.
+*anomaly detection* for example, detecting unusual credit card transactions to prevent fraud, catching manufacturing defects, or automatically removing outliers from a dataset before feeding it to another learning algorithm.
 The system is shown mostly normal instances